 The Government Palace (Palacio de Gobierno) dominates the north side of the Plaza de Armas.
 Francisco Pizarro commissioned the palace in 1535, but five centuries of expansion, reconstruction, and renovation have resulted in the much grander and far larger structure seen today.

 Since the birth of the Peruvian Republic, the Government Palace has served as the headquarters of the President of Peru.
 Access to the palace is restricted and visits are by arrangement only, but you can stand outside the gates to watch the daily changing of the guard (at about midday).

 The Casa del Oidor, on the northeastern corner of the square, once housed Lima’s colonial magistrates.
 It is not open to the public, but its colonial balconies are certainly worth a closer look.

 Archbishop's Palace of Lima

-Lima Cathedral sits next to the Archbishop’s Palace.
-Construction of the original cathedral -- a small and unsophisticated building of adobe bricks -- began in 1535.
-The cathedral we see today is the result of two further reconstructions.
+The Cathedral of Lima sits next to the Archbishop’s Palace.
+Construction of the original cathedral—a small and unsophisticated building of adobe bricks—began in 1535.
+The cathedral seen today is the result of two further reconstructions.
 Four major earthquakes, the last occurring in 1940, led to further repairs and renovations.
 The tomb of Francisco Pizarro is housed with the cathedral.
-You can see a photo of Lima Cathedral in 1867, as well as other buildings on the square, in this collection of old photos of Lima.Continue to 5 of 8 below.

 South Side of the Plaza de Armas